se-edu/duke/tutorials/gradleTutorial.md

 The plugin can be configured by setting some properties.
 By default, it produces a jar file with the name in the format of `{baseName}-{version}.jar`.

-You can generate an executable jar by running the command `gradle shadowJar` which publishes an executable jar to `./build/libs/`.
+You can generate an executable jar by running the command `gradlew shadowJar` which publishes an executable jar to `./build/libs/`.
 You should be able to execute the created jar file by double-clicking it or using the command `java -jar {jarName}`.

 **Resources**: